chuckmilam/create-ks-iso/README.md

 While FIPS mode can be enabled after the OS install, it is [not the recommended practice](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/security_hardening/assembly_installing-a-rhel-8-system-with-fips-mode-enabled_security-hardening#proc_installing-the-system-with-fips-mode-enabled_assembly_installing-a-rhel-8-system-with-fips-mode-enabled) and can leave the system in an inconsistent state.
 Anecdotally, inspectors and auditors may ask for proof that the system was installed with FIPS enabled rather than switched on after an install.
 Therefore, where FIPS mode is required, it is recommended to create the modified boot ISO (set CREATEBOOTISO="true") option here and then use it to install the OS.

 #### Whole-Disk Encryption
-The RHEL 8 STIG introduced the *de facto* requirement that [all system partitions are encrypted](https://www.stigviewer.com/stig/red_hat_enterprise_linux_8/2021-06-14/finding/V-230224), unless *"...there is a documented and approved reason for not having data-at-rest encryption...."* Again, anecdotally, it's easier to comply with the STIG check than argue with an inspector or auditor about just what *"documented and approved"* means.
+The RHEL 8 STIG introduced the *de facto* requirement that [all system partitions are encrypted](https://www.stigviewer.com/stig/red_hat_enterprise_linux_8/2021-06-14/finding/V-230224), unless *"...there is a documented and approved reason for not having data-at-rest encryption...."*

+Again, anecdotally, it's easier to comply with the STIG check than try to argue with an inspector or auditor about just what *"documented and approved"* means.

 Without a method to provide the encryption key/passphrase to unlock system partitions, the system will hang at boot waiting for the passphrase to be typed in at the console.
 If each individual partition is encrypted, then a passphrase must be entered for every one.
 This project provides a method of "baking in" the keyfile to auto-decrypt the system partitions without the need to set up a clevis/tang environment.
 By encrypting the LVM physical volume instead of the logical volumes, resize operations can occur while leaving disk encryption in place.